Marijuana Addiction Self Test

 If you answer yes to even a single of the preceding, you may have a problem with marijuana, and you may want to consider whether marijuana in your life takes more than it gives.

 None of us plan on addiction when we begin experimenting with marijuana, but for 10% of us, addicted is where we end up.
-Once addicted, when you try to quit there is a syndrome of withdrawal, and some people find it tough to get past the pains and cravings of detox.
-Thankfully, there are people that can help and therapies that work well.
-If you can’t quit on your own, have the wisdom and the strength to get the help you need.
+Once addicted, when you try to quit there is a syndrome of withdrawal, and some people find it tough to get past the discomfort and cravings.